LorisSigrist/t18s/docs/20-Getting-Started.md

 ## Your first translation

 We can add a locale by creating a file in the `translationsDir`.
+By default this is `src/translations`.
 Let's create `src/translations/en.yaml`:

 ![The en.yaml file in src/translations](./assets/fs-one-locale.png)